klablink/meteor-mocha-core/README.md

 If both files are defined, `.mocharc.js` will overwrite the settings in `.mocharc.json`.

+The setting `timeout` will be overwritten if the environment variable `MOCHA_TIMEOUT` is set.

 * Read more about using mocha and supported options [here](https://github.com/mochajs/mocha/wiki/Using-Mocha-programmatically).
 * You can find examples of config files [here](https://github.com/mochajs/mocha/tree/master/example/config).